 The cosmetic notification dossiers include the following:

-Imported products require an original or notarized copy of the letter of attorney from the producers or the owners of products authorizing organizations or individuals to put products on the market in Vietnam.
-For imported products, the letter of attorney requires notarization by a legal consul in the country of origin.
+Original or notarized copy of letter of attorney from the producers or the owners of products authorizing organizations or individuals to put products on the market in Vietnam

 5 Product Information File (PIF)

 Every cosmetic product must have a Product Information File (PIF) when delivered to the market per the ASEAN Cosmetic Directive.
 The PIF shall be kept at the address of organizations or individuals who are responsible for putting the product on the market.

 Part 1: Administrative documents and a summary of the product

 Administrative documents and a summary of the product must immediately be presented to the inspection authority when required while other parts shall be presented within 15-60 days after the inspection day.